SadorDev/Simple-Diabetes/README.md

    - 7 days
    - 14 days
    - 30 days
-     Also a graph to display the average readings of the user

 3. **Blood Glucose Log**: Authenticated users can log their blood glucose levels.
 4. **Logbook**: View historical blood glucose readings with timestamps.